- How to calculate MRP (Maximum Retail Price)?

 - How to calculate PTS (Price to Stockist)?

 - How to calculate PTR (Price to Retailer)?

 - Excel Sheet Calculator for MRP calculation, PTS calculation and PTR calculation

 - Download MRP/PTS/PTR Calculator

 Kindly explain to me MRP ,PTR and PTS calculation regular all product 5 % GST product and mail to me at my mail.
 What does it mean PTR and PTS in sales & marketing?
 How does companies calculate product’s MRP’s.

 Companies calculation to fix MRP depend upon many Factors:

-- Actual Cost of Product (Manufacturing, Testing, Packaging etc.)
+- Manufacturing Cost of Product (Infrastructure cost, salary and wages, production cost, development, Testing, Packaging etc.)

 - Marketing Expenses for Product Promotion

 - Research and Development (R & D) Cost if any